 His recent research at Surrey has included work relating to physical investment and the economics of technological change and innovation, especially in relation to standards.
 He also has interests in business and technological history.
 His publications include editorship of Britain's Economic Performance; Investment, Growth, and Employment; Critical Perspectives: Mergers and Acquisitions.
-He has also published articles in various journals including the Economic Journal, Oxford Economic Papers, The Journal of Business and Economic Statistics, the International Journal of Industrial Organization and the Cambridge Journal of Economics and the Economic History Review.
+He has also published articles in various journals including the Economic Journal, Oxford Economic Papers, The Journal of Business and Economic Statistics, the International Journal of Industrial Organization, Cambridge Journal of Economics and the Economic History Review.

 Professor Ciaran Driver, School of African and Oriental Studies (investment and Britain's economic performance)

 Dr Christopher Spencer, Loughborough University and Shimomura Fellow, Research Institute of Capital Formation, Development Bank of Japan (standardization and productivity growth)